KratosMultiphysics/CoSimIO/tutorial/README.md

 # Tutorials for integrating the _CoSimIO_

 This folder contains step-by-step instructions on how to integrate the _CoSimIO_ into a solver/software-tool.
-Since the _CoSimIO_ is independent of Kratos, this can be done completely standalone.
+Since the _CoSimIO_ is independent of Kratos, this is done completely standalone.

 Each subfolder has the tutorial for an specific language:
 * **C++ Interface**: Is the natural interface of the _CoSimIO_ providing its full capabilities.